Artin Approximation: Introduction

-We can also consider analytic relations between $f$, $g$ and $h$, i.e. elements of the kernel of the map $\C\{x,y,z\}^3\lgw \C\{x,y,z\}$ induced by $\phi$.
-From the formal case we see that any analytic relation $r$ is of the form $a_1r_1+a_2r_2+a_3r_3+a_4r_4+a_5r_5$ with $a_i\in\C\lb x,y,z\rb$ for $1\leq i\leq 5$.
-In fact we can prove that $a_i\in\C\{ x,y,z\}$ for $1\leq i\leq 5$, and our goal is to describe how to do this.\\ Let us remark that the equality $r=a_1r_1+\cdots+a_5r_5$ is equivalent to say that $a_1$,..., $a_5$ satisfy a system of three linear equations with analytic coefficients.
+So if $\wdh b$ is a divergent power series we see that $(\wdh bh)r_1-(\wdh bg)r_2+(\wdh b f)r_3$ is a linear formal relation but not an analytic relation.
+But we can prove that every linear analytic relation has the form $a_1r_1+a_2r_2+a_3r_3+a_4r_4+a_5r_5$ where the $a_i$ can be chosen to be convergent power series, and our goal is to describe how to do this.\\ Let us remark that the equality $r=a_1r_1+\cdots+a_5r_5$ is equivalent to saying that $a_1,\ldots,a_5$ satisfy a system of three linear equations with analytic coefficients.
 This is the first example of the problem we are interested in: if some equations with analytic coefficients have formal solutions do they have analytic solutions?
 The Artin Approximation Theorem yields an answer to this problem.
 Here is the first theorem proven by M. Artin in 1968:

-\begin{theorem}[Artin Approximation Theorem] \cite{Ar68} Let $F(x,y)$ be a \\ vector of convergent power series over $\C$ in two sets of variables $x$ and $y$.
+\begin{theorem}[Artin Approximation Theorem] \cite{Ar68} Let $F(x,y)$ be a vector of convergent power series over $\C$ in two sets of variables $x$ and $y$.
 Assume given a formal power series solution $\wdh{y}(x)$,

 Then, for any $c\in\N$, there exists a convergent power series solution $y(x)$,

 which coincides with $\wdh{y}(x)$ up to degree $c$,